-Firstly, the simple model fitted in the previous section using the simple.bp function can be also fitted using the lm.bp function (see model ex1.m3 in the syntax which follows).
-The major difference is that the second expression provides a wider variety of output arguments.
-The syntax for fitting models 2 - 11 presented in Table 1 follows:
+Firstly, the simple model fitted in the previous section using the simple.bp function can be also fitted using the lm.bp function (see model ex1.m3 in the code given below).
+The major difference is that the second function provides a wider variety of output components.
+The code for fitting models 2 - 11 presented in Table 1 is given below: